Hermenegild: Reputation and legacy

-As a Catholic martyr, Hermenegild rose to prominence in Spain during the period following the Reconquista, during which time there was renewed interest in the Visigothic "golden age".
+As a Catholic martyr, Hermenegild rose to prominence in Spain during the period following the Reconquista, during which time there was renewed interest in the Visigothic "golden age."
 In 1585, at the urging of Philip II of Spain, Pope Sixtus V authorized the cult of Hermenegild in Spain; recognition was later extended to the whole church by Pope Urban VIII.
 Saint Hermenegild became celebrated through artistic representation such as poetry, painting, and plays.
 One example of this is El mártir del sacramento, San Hermenegildo, a Eucharistic play written in the 1680s by the Mexican nun Juana Inés de la Cruz.
-Another example is the Italian Cardinal Francesco Sforza Pallavicino's 1644 tragedy Ermenegildo martire, which is considered a masterpiece of seventeenth-century Jesuit hagiographical drama.
+Another example is the Italian Cardinal Francesco Sforza Pallavicino's 1644 tragedy Ermenegildo martire, which is considered a masterpiece of seventeenth-century hagiographical drama.
 Francisco de Herrera the Younger's 1654 painting The Triumph of St. Hermenegild, originally for the Church of the Discalced Carmelites in Madrid, is now in the collection of the Museo del Prado.

 In art and Catholic Iconography, Saint Hermenegild is depicted with an ax as well as a crown, sword, and cross.
 Hermenegild's entry in the Roman Martyrology, translated to English, reads: "In Seville, Spain, St. Hermenegild, Martyr.
 He was the son of Liuvigild, the Arian king of the Visigoths.
 He was imprisoned when he confessed the Catholic faith.
 When he refused to take communion from the Arian bishop during the Easter service, his perfidious father ordered that he be brought down with an axe.
 Thus he left this earthly realm and entered Heaven as a king and martyr."
 Hermenegild's feast day is April 13.
-He is the patron of the "Real Hermandad de Veteranos de las Fuerzas Armadas y la Guardia Civil" ("Royal Brotherhood of Veterans of the Armed Forces and the Civil Guard") in Spain.
+He is the patron of the Royal Brotherhood of Veterans of the Armed Forces and the Civil Guard in Spain.
 The Royal and Military Order of Saint Hermenegild, established by Ferdinand VII of Spain in 1814, is also named in his honor.